 It is important to check opening hours, as they vary a lot.
 On Sundays and Mondays, many restaurants in France will be closed.
 There are holidays in January and in August, when restaurants may close down for two or three weeks.

-Dinner in France usually starts from 7 pm.
+Dinner in France usually starts at 7 pm.
 If you are ready to eat earlier, join locals for an apéro in Bordeaux style.
 In my post I collected a few places to go for an apero in Bordeaux.